ueberdosis/tiptap/docs/src/docPages/api/extensions/code.md

 # Code
 The Code extensions enables you to use the `<code>` HTML tag in the editor.
 If you paste in text with `<code>` tags it will rendered accordingly.

+Type something with \`back-ticks around\` and it will be magically transformed to `inline code` while you type.

 ## Options
 | Option | Type   | Default | Description                                  |
 | ------ | ------ | ------- | -------------------------------------------- |